vikashmadhow/map/README.md

 Testing
 --------

-Unit testing with Jasmine is included in the test folder.
-Simply open the`test/SpecRunner.html` or `test/SpecRunnerWithAMD.html` in a browser to execute the tests.
+Unit testing with **Jasmine** is included in the test folder.
+Simply open the`test/SpecRunner.html` or `test/SpecRunnerWithAmd.html` in a browser to execute the tests.
 The map specification is in the `test/spec/mapSpec.js` file.

 Docs
 --------